Coup 53 of Iran is the CIA's (Central Intelligence Agency) first successful overthrow of a foreign government.

 But a copy of the agency's secret history of the coup has surfaced, revealing the inner workings of a plot that set the stage for the Islamic revolution in 1979, and for a generation of anti-American hatred in one of the Middle East's most powerful countries.
 The document, which remains classified, discloses the pivotal role British intelligence officials played in initiating and planning the coup, and it shows that Washington and London shared an interest in maintaining the West's control over Iranian oil.

-Dr. Donald N. Wilber, a CIA spy, with the cover of Persian architectural expert, who planned the coup in Iran.
+Dr. Donald N. Wilber, a CIA spy, with the cover of archeologist and authority on ancient Persia, who planned the coup in Iran along with British SIS officer Norman Darbyshire.
+(Photo courtesy of National Security Archive)

 The secret history, written by the CIA's chief coup planner, says the operation's success was mostly a matter of chance.
 The document shows that the agency had almost complete contempt for the man it was empowering, Mohammad Reza Shah Pahlavi.
 And it recounts, for the first time, the agency's badly tried to seduce and force the shah into taking part in his own coup.